Beating the Harmonic lower bound for online bin packing: Introduction

-We analyze this case by \emph{modifying the input (for the analysis) after it has been packed}.
-This works as follows.
-At the end of the input, if there are still too many red items of some type $j$, we call those items \emph{bonus items}.
-For some bins with a large item and a bonus item, we make the large item smaller, so that it gets type $j$ as well (see Fig.~\ref{fig:post-processing}(a)).
-We then change the colors of the bonus items to blue to restore the proper fraction $\redfrac_j$ of red medium items.
-Obviously, this modification only makes items smaller, so the number of bins in the optimal solution can only decrease.
 However, there could be small red items (say, of type $t$) in separate bins that could have been packed in bins with two medium type $j$ items, had such bins been available at the time when the small red items arrived.
-Creating such bins after the input ends generates a packing that would not have been produced by our algorithm (Fig.~\ref{fig:post-processing}(b); this would make our weighting functions and therefore our analysis invalid).
-Therefore, we \emph{do not allow} such red items to be packed into new bins as long as pairs of large and medium items exist that may later be modified.
-Instead, in such a case, we count a single medium item that is packed with a large item as a number of red small items of type $t$, and pack the incoming item of type $t$ as a blue item (Fig.~\ref{fig:post-processing}(c)).
+Creating such bins after the input ends generates a packing that is not covered by our analysis (as this analysis assumes that such compatible items are packed together in one bin, not two; see Fig.~\ref{subfig:postproc-b}).
+To avoid this, we \emph{do not allow} small items to be packed into new bins as red items as long as bins with large and medium items exist that may later be modified.
+Instead, in such a case, we \textbf{count} a single medium item in such a bin as a number of red small items of type $t$, and pack the incoming item of type $t$ as a blue item (Fig.~\ref{fig:post-processing}(c)).
 This ensures (as we will show) that if suitable bins with blue items are available, red items of type $t$ are always packed in them, rather than in new bins.